sroberts/sroberts.github.io/_posts/2015-01-03-the-perils-of-mis-attribution.md

 - IP Addresses are easy to fake with VPN software or a cheap VPS, thus seeming to come from any country you like.
 - Most of the Internet doesn't require any real form of ID, it's simple to sign-up for Facebook, Twitter, or SSL certificates as anyone.
 - Anonymous payments are easier than most people realize.
 That means VPS, VPN endpoints, etc.
+- Pay for play remote access trojans, exploits, and attack toolkits mean multiple actors may be sharing significant parts of their toolchain.

-In a world where many characteristics are easily changed, manipulated, or mimicked it's no wonder attribution is difficult.
+In a world where many common atttack characteristics are easily changed, manipulated, or mimicked it's no wonder attribution is difficult.

 ## Operational Security

 During any security incident [operational security](http://www.dodea.edu/Offices/Safety/upload/01_Brief_Basic_OPSEC.pdf) is paramount.
 This takes on 3 aspects:

+- Internal
-- Internal: You don't want your own employees taking actions that undermine your investigation or recovery.
+  - You don't want your own employees taking actions that undermine your investigation or recovery.
 This is actually a fairly common issue.
+- External
-- External: Letting information leak about your investigation can cause dangerous speculation among outside forces, most notably the press.
+  - Letting information leak about your investigation can cause dangerous speculation among outside forces, most notably the press.
 This can affect a companies financial standing well beyond the scope of an incident.
 Damage control such as this may not be important to an incident response team, but it's critical to stock holders and the C-Suite.
+- Attacker
-- Attacker: The most important operational security concern is preventing any information from getting back to your attacker.
+  - The most important operational security concern is preventing any information from getting back to your attacker.
 If an attacker believes you're on to them they could take a number of actions: destroy data, change their malware or infrastructure, steal data at a quicker pace, or disappear entirely.
 Any one of these can be devastating.

-As a result its key that information that could lead to those outcomes is carefully controlled and only released when it can't cause any damage.
+As a result it's key that information that could lead to those outcomes is carefully controlled and only released when it can't cause any damage.

 ## So What about Sony

-I cannot say for certain, having had nothing to do with the investigation, but I would speculate that in this case all 3 (incomplete information, circumstantial information, and operational security) all play a role.
+I cannot say for certain, having had nothing to do with the investigation, but I would speculate that in this case all 3 (incomplete information, circumstantial information, and operational security) have played a role.

 ### Incomplete Information